lpod/lpod-python/doc/level1-text-marks-and-indices.rst

   (and should) be always created using a single ``set_index_mark()``

-The example hereafter successively creates, in the same paragraph, a range TOC mark, two range index marks associated to the same user-define index, and a lexical position index mark at the default position (i.e. before the first character of the paragraph)::
+The example hereafter successively creates, in the same paragraph, a range TOC mark, two range index marks associated to the same user-defined index, and a lexical position index mark at the default position (i.e. before the first character of the paragraph)::